-The strategy for managing these risks on behalf of members has not changed from the prior year.
 The following describes how the Association administers the FARM and UAFs' risks within each of these categories.

 (a) Insurance contracts risk

 Insurance contracts risk is that of adverse financial results arising from the issuance of insurance policies.
 This is a key risk associated with operating the FARM arising from underwriting automobile insurance contracts.
 The concentration of insurance risk is composed entirely of automobile risks located in the nine jurisdictions in which the FARM operates across Canada.
 The risk management activities can be broadly separated into underwriting, claims management, and valuation of policy liabilities.